Enhanced Solar Desalination Using Natural Dolomite-Integrated PCM and MWCN Thermal Storage: An Experimental Study

 - Content

 - Systems for solar desalination provide a practical and environmentally friendly way to turn salty or polluted water into drinkable water.
-Three configurations are experimentally investigated in this study: a traditional solar desalination system, a system integrated with a thermal energy storage unit (TESU) based on phase change material (PCM), Multi wall Carbon nano particle were mixed with PCM at 1% of total volume of the PCM and a system that incorporates powdered natural dolomite into the PCM-based TESU.
+Three configurations are experimentally investigated in this study: a traditional solar desalination system, a system integrated with a thermal energy storage unit (TESU) based on phase change material (PCM), Multi wall Carbon nano Tube were mixed with PCM at 2% of total volume of the PCM and a system that incorporates powdered natural dolomite/MWCNT at 1% each into the PCM-based TESU.
 Each of the four configurations was created, tested simultaneously, and thoroughly examined.
-In comparison to the traditional system, the experimental findings showed that the adoption of PCM-based TESUs increased daily cumulative water output by 11.41%, 14.8% with addition of MWCNT and the addition of dolomite powder further increased productivity by 18.60%.
-Furthermore, the energy efficiency increased by16.1% with PCM, PCM with MWCNT is increased by 17.43% and 18.18% with the addition of dolomite powder and the exergy efficiency from 1.26%, 1.52% to 1.78% with the addition of dolomite powder.
+In comparison to the Standard Still (SS), the experimental findings showed that the adoption of PCM-based TESUs increased daily cumulative water output (collection efficiency) by 24%, 26% with addition of MWCNT and the addition of dolomite powder/MWCNT further increased productivity by 27%.
+The average exergy efficiencies for for SS, SS with PCM, SS with nano enriched PCM, and SS on PCM with MWCNT/dolomite were 1.02%, 1.25%, 1.34% and 1.6%, respectively compared to SS without PCM.

 - Citation